Search This Blog

 Dog bites owner?

 If you own any kind of dog, you have to realize there is a certain amount of liability involved.
 Whether your dog is a pit bull or a chihuahua, dogs big and small have the potential to bite a friend, neighbor, or other visitor to your home.
 While Sparky may be gentle as a mouse, if something sets him off, you have a potential injury followed by a lawsuit.
 If you don’t think Fluffy can turn into Cujo, think again.
 Industry statistics report that 1 out of every 3 liability claims filed by homeowners is due to a dog bite, with the average claim in 2017 being $37,051.
 Now here’s where the dog can bite its owner.
 If you don’t tell your insurance agent that you own a dog, or you misrepresent the breed of dog you own, the insurance company can and will deny your claim.
 Furthermore, that same insurance company may cancel your homeowner’s policy on the spot if you told them you didn’t own a dog when you really did.
+If you would like to get a free instant competitive liability quote click here.

 Where’s the fire?